-- A. Employee subject to Tier 1 and 2 shall pay the seven percent (7%) employee portion of the CalPERS contribution. - B. Employees subject to the Tier 3 will pay 50% of the normal cost of their pension as required by law.
+- A. Employees subject to Tier 1 and 2 shall pay the seven percent (7%) employee portion of the CalPERS contribution. - B. Employees subject to the Tier 3 will pay fifty percent (50%) of the normal cost of their pension as required by law.